-The subsequent expenses arising in relation to the intangible assets after the initial recognition are recognized in the Income Statement for the period in which they arise unless there is a possibility to help the asset generate more than the initially expected future economic benefits, and when these expenses can be measured reliably and assigned to the asset.
+The subsequent expenses arising in relation to the intangible assets after the initial recognition are recognized in the Income Statement for the period in which they arise unless there is a possibility to that the asset shall generate more than the initially expected future economic benefits, and when these expenses can be measured reliably and assigned to the asset.
 If these two conditions are fulfilled the expenses are added to the cost of the asset.